Ramreiso/myDSA/README.md

-It is my personal record of studies on various Data Structue and Algorithms.
+It is my personal record of studies on various Data Structures and Algorithms.
 # myDSA